Edgenesis/shifu.dev/blog-tech/2022-10-18-shifu-cloud.md

 ```

-You can see that the thermometer reading and the LED display settings are working properly, which means that devices have been successfully converteed to digital twins.
+You can see that the thermometer reading and the LED display settings are working properly, which means that devices have been successfully converted to digital twins.

 ## Packaging the application as an image